rikalesi/Homework/week1/day3/activities/9-project-landing-page/9-project-landing-page.md

 - As a client, I want the landing page to have a polished and accessible UI.

+- Be creative!
+You can choose your own colors, text, and image.

 ## Acceptance Criteria

 - It's done when the page uses semantic HTML elements.